Restore files and folders from virtual disks

-You need to create credentials for the guest VM in NetApp Backup and Recovery before you can restore files and folders from it.
-NetApp Backup and Recovery uses these credentials to authenticate with the guest VM when attaching the virtual disk.
+You need to create credentials for the source virtual disk and destination VM in NetApp Backup and Recovery before you can restore files and folders.
+NetApp Backup and Recovery uses these credentials to authenticate with the virtual disk and destination VM when restoring files and folders.

 |